software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Developers discuss themselves which of the highest priority user stories they are able to implemented during the upcoming Sprint.
 The chosen user stories for the Sprint are commonly divided into more technical _tasks_, which focus on the technical requirements of the user story.
 Chosen user stories and their related tasks are then added to a _Sprint Backlog_, which sort of an Developers' todo-list for the Sprint.

-{: .note }

-> Choosing the number of user stories for the upcoming Sprint is up to the Developers and can be difficult especially for the first Sprints.
-This is because it is hard for a new development team to estimate how much work they can do during each Sprint.
-Writing small and estimable (the INVEST principles) user stories will help in this problem.

 ## User stories and tasks

 User story should be described from the perspective of the user and should not contain technical details about the implementation.
 This way, the non-technical Product Owner and the Developers speak the same language.